 Agate Beach Golf Course first opened back in 1931.
 It was purchased by the Martin family way back in 1960 and has been in the family ever since.

-We entered the pro-shop and were immediately warmly greeted as if we were long time members.
-Unknowing to us, it was the Martin family that welcomed us so genuinely, just as they have been doing for the past almost 60 years.
+We entered the Pro Shop and were immediately warmly greeted as if we were long-time members.
+Unknowing to us, it was the Martin family that welcomed us so genuinely, just as they have been doing for the past 60 years.
 We had the pleasure to meet both mother and son and were impressed with how proud they are of their golf course.
 And rightfully so.

 After a very pleasant visit, we made our way to the first tee where a slight dogleg left takes you directly away from the ocean.
 While the course does not offer the player views of the ocean, the wind is a constant reminder that mother nature is not far away.
 And in case you may have forgotten, the second hole turns you 180 degrees back around, and quickly re-introduces you to the wind.

 We really liked the third hole, a 157-yard par 3 that runs parallel to the ocean.
-Another favourite was the 378-yard par 4 fifth hole, which also plays back into the prevailing wind.
+Another favorite was the 378-yard par 4 fifth hole, which also plays back into the prevailing wind.